robertlupinek/vmware_pipeline/README.md

 This project is the combination of several tools with the aim of creating an automated vApp build process.
 This project relies on the target VM to be hosted on VMware ESXi.
 The vApp properties are set in step 2 are only really helpful for VMware deployment as far as this guy knows. :)

+I use these scripts as part of a Jenkins project to create vApps and upload them to our vApp repo.

-1. Foreman - create_host.py is wrapper to provide command line arguments around simple_foreman.py.
+#1.
+Foreman - create_host.py is wrapper to provide command line arguments around simple_foreman.py.

 These two script can be used to create a new VM using the Foreman API.
 This process can be replaced with any process you have in place to create a template VM.
 I use Foreman, but there are many ways to create new VMs.

-2. configure_vapp.py - Use this script to configure the VM created in step 1 as a vApp.
+#2. configure_vapp.py - Use this script to configure the VM created in step 1 as a vApp.
 This leverages the existing VMware Soap API via pysphere.
 99% of this is borrowed code.
 I am still look for original script to give credit!

   I allow the following properties to be set using the configure_vapp.py